 Here's how the ROP chain executes:

-0x10 to the stack pointer.
-Now the stack pointer
+to the stack pointer.
+Now the stack pointer is at

-0x10 to the stack pointer.
-Now the stack pointer
+to the stack pointer.
+Now the stack pointer is at

 lr.Notice how the gadgets have to manually chain themselves